What Is a CRM for Restaurants and Why Do You Need One?

-A restaurant CRM is key to getting to know your customers and personalizing service at scale.
-As a restaurateur, you’re not only in the business of food.
-You’re also in the business of hospitality.
+A CRM for restaurants is key to getting to know your customers and personalizing service at scale.
+As a restaurateur, you’re not only in the business of food, but also in the business of hospitality.
 A customer relationship management system built for restaurants is your secret weapon for knowing what your guests want and creating dining experiences they’ll remember.

 If you’re considering adding a CRM for restaurants to your tech stack, you’ll want to read this guide to get the scoop on this essential software.
 You’ll learn:

-- The benefits of using an integrated CRM system in your restaurant
+The benefits of using an integrated restaurant CRM system in your business

 What Is a CRM?